N F C Cachemaille-Day

 C F Callow

-Charles Fry Callow (1882-1968) was born in Cuckfield, but was living in St Leonards by 1891, the son of a butcher.
+Charles Fry Callow (1882-1968) was born in Cuckfield, the son of a butcher, but was living in St Leonards by 1891.
 He was articled to Arthur Wells of Hastings and also studied at the College of Art there.
 In 1901 he became an assistant to the famous theatre architect Frank Matcham and was in independent practice in London and primarily St Leonards by 1905.
 He went into partnership with R E Burstow in the town in 1949 and in due course Burstow took over the practice, though Callow was still active in 1964 at the start of the restoration of St Leonard, Hollington.

 Lit: BAL Biog file